Capital Calls: South Korean deals tell tall tales

 -----------------------------------------------

 SERIAL ACQUIRERS.
 Two South Korean web giants are embarking on their next overseas chapters.
-Kakao Entertainment said on Tuesday it is buying bite-sized fiction apps Tapas Media and Radish Media, for a combined $950 million.
-Rival Naver also just completed its acquisition of Toronto-based storytelling platform Wattpad for more than $600 million here.
+Kakao Entertainment said on Tuesday read more it is buying bite-sized fiction apps Tapas Media and Radish Media, for a combined $950 million.
+Rival Naver (035420.KS) also just completed its acquisition of Toronto-based storytelling platform Wattpad for more than $600 million.

 Earlier in Capital Calls: